 Backers of Bible bills obviously would have preferred different results, but it would be a mistake to dismiss their efforts with the superficial observation that their losses outnumbered their wins.
 Fifteen years ago, though scattered public schools across the nation taught Bible courses, no state had a law on the books approving them.
-Today, eight do (Arizona, Arkansas, Georgia, Kentucky, Oklahoma, South Carolina, Tennessee, Texas).
-Alabama will raise that count to nine.
+Today, seven do (Arizona, Arkansas, Georgia, Kentucky, South Carolina, Tennessee, Texas).
+Alabama will raise that count to eight.
 For advocates focused on the long game, this no doubt looks like a promising trend.

 Project Blitz drew so much negative publicity in the first half of 2019 that by the end of May, even its sponsors had distanced themselves from it.
 The Congressional Prayer Caucus Foundation revamped its webpage about the project, replacing the heading "Project Blitz" with the vague and generic terminology of "Toolkit" and purging its site of other explicit references to it.[xv]